fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 ---
 When you lose access to your bank account you can simply request a password change, but cryptocurrency is ruled by code and cryptography alone, meaning there is no such thing as customer support.

-Learning how keys and wallets work will make your security better and your experience managing your assets much less stressful.
-We'll cover how cryptocurrency storage works and the best practices to secure your digital assets.
+In this blogpost we will learn:
+- what is public key cryptography
+- what wallet programs do under the hood
+- risk modeling
+- common threats

 # Introductory Concepts

+## Public-key/asymmetric cryptography

 Lets first define what "storage" means in the context of cryptocurrency.

 Because crypto is ruled by cryptography and not human law, the only thing that determines the owner of a cryptocurrency account is the ownership of its private/secret key.

-A SK is a string of numbers that alows you to cryptographically sign transactions.
+A private key is a string of numbers that alows you to cryptographically sign transactions.
 This means that whoever knows this number will be able to spend all of the accounts balance, regardless of who the "legitimate" owner of the account is.

 Example of a Private Key:
 >107435187097287799521563287142577638987497617375775444773171446784043234144519

 Private Keys also have the task of deriving Public Keys.
+Public Keys are like an address where you can send transactions to.

 Example of the Public Key pair of the previous Private Key:
 >0424c0c77337959e372042125a9907872dccdc7c5e3ca784c846a99f8cbe09c220d2383fa661f3de10d433a8397155a68c20540ae3bcb39368ebf8a3d26187f34a